svitekpavel/polkadot-wiki/website/translated_docs/zh-CN/learn-DOT.md

 #### Lazy Vesting

-Like [lazy payouts](learn-lazy-payouts), vesting is _lazy_, which means that someone must explicitly call an extrinsic to update the lock that is placed on an account.
+Like [simple payouts](learn-simple-payouts), vesting is _lazy_, which means that someone must explicitly call an extrinsic to update the lock that is placed on an account.

 - The `vest` extrinsic will update the lock that is placed on the caller.
 - The `vest_other` will update the lock that is placed on another "target" account's funds.